AdeThorMiwa/quidax/readme.md

 **Note: This project is divided into two parts.
 A micro-service with the actual api implementations, and an Api Gateway on top of it that exposes the endpoints both as REST and Graphql.**
 **Note: This project includes a swagger documentation, where with you can see all REST api endpoint provided by the app.
 Can be accessed on ${host}/api**
 **Note: This project includes a graphql playground, where you can test the graphql endpoint exposed.
 Can be access on ${host}/gql**
-**Note: This project includes a compodoc documentation, where you can see the full artichetural layout of the app.**
+**Note: This project includes a compodoc documentation, where you can see the full architectural layout of the app.**

 ## Modules